DanishKodeMonkey/express-views-ejs/Readme.md

     We iterate through a for loop using a passed links array, creating a list element with a link containing the url and text of that link.

-and then `include` it in our ejs view
+and then `include` it in our ejs view, remember that navbar is in a nested director within views, so include the components part of the navigation to the navbar view

 ```javascript
 <html>